SergeyIankowski/online-store/README.md

-This is command Online-Store task for the Rolling Scopes School
+This is develop branch for this repository.